MaximeEme/Cyclistic-bike-sharing/README.md

 Member : 2,802,582

 I plotted the results.

 [Count of users.pdf](https://github.com/MaximeEme/Cyclistic-bike-sharing/files/9950790/Count.of.users.pdf)

-From April 2020 to April 2022, the company had more member (customers that pay a membership fee) than casual riders.
+From April 2020 to April 2022, the company had more members (customers that pay a membership fee) than casual riders.

-### 2. Number of rides per users and type of bikes.
+### 2. Number of rides per user and type of bikes.

-Then, I wanted to see the number of rides per users (member and casual) by rides offered (electric, classic and docked bikes) and also the percentage.
+Then, I wanted to see the number of rides per user (member and casual) by rides offered (electric, classic and docked bikes) and also the percentage.

 ```{r}